Minituff/nautical-backup/docs/updates.md

             ------8<------ "docker-example-tooltips.md"
             1. Which containers to use.

-                Remove this line to update all contianers.
+                Remove this line to update all containers.

         === "Docker Cli"
             ```bash hl_lines="6"